My Golden Visa immigration services logo

 Brittany Collins

-The new Hungarian Residency by Investment program, or the Hungary Golden Visa, will enter into force in 2024.
+The Hungarian residency by investment program, or the Hungary Golden Visa, was launched in 2024.
 The program presents an opportunity for foreigners to obtain residency in Europe with investments starting from €250,000.

-With a host of advantages, Hungary Golden Visa stands as an appealing option for individuals seeking long-term residency in an EU country.
-The program will offer various avenues for potential investors, such as involvement in a local real estate fund, property acquisition or charitable contributions.
+With a host of advantages, the Hungary Golden Visa stands as an appealing option for individuals seeking long-term residency in an EU country.
+The program offers two pathways for potential investors, including buying fund units of local real estate funds or making a charitable contribution.

 Hungary Golden Visa: Costs, Terms and Benefits